LeonR92/devops/README.md

 - Unit and integration testing with Pytest.
 - Secure configuration management using Azure DevOps Variable Groups.
 - Structured development workflow with Git Branch Policies and Azure Boards.
+- Tags and semi linear merge strategy are used

 ## Architecture